keras-team/keras/keras/caffe/README.md

 This is intended to serve as a conversion module for Caffe models to Keras Functional API models.

+**Please, be aware that this feature is not regularly maintained.** Thus, some layers or parameter definitions introduced in newer versions of either Keras or Caffe might not be compatible with the converter.

+**For this reason, any pull requests with updated versions of the caffe2keras converter are highly welcome!**

 ### Conversion

 In order to convert a model you just need the .caffemodel weights and the .prototxt deploy or train file.
 In any case you will need to include the input image dimensions as a header to the .prototxt network structure as if it was a deploy model (see an example [here](models)) and also include an initial data layer: